fbgallet/roam-extension-live-ai-assistant/README.md

 > You can even be guided by the Chat Agent to discover all the new features!
 Verify that 'Get help' tool is enabled, and just ask questions.
 The agent will rely on this help file and other Live AI detailed help file support you in learning how to use this extension!

 <img width="595" height="706" alt="image" src="https://github.com/user-attachments/assets/e8bb7b43-ed80-4017-9b1c-bbea53af5504" />

+You can easily add blocks to the context by a simple drag & drop of any block or selection of blocks to the Chat panel.
+If context handling tools are enabled, you can simply ask in natural language to add to the context some [[page]], current page or date interval of daily notes.
+You can easily switch to the Context panel (mouse over the left border) to filter, sort or add any blocks or page to the context manually or with natural language queries.

 ### Your first prompts using buttons